davidrenouf/PR205_EnR4D/README.md

 ## Add an User Story (issue) on Github Project

-**  "Issues" tab
+"Issues" tab
 On the main part:

    --> "New issue"

    --> Add a explicit/detailed title

 On the right (parameters) :

    --> Assignees : No one

    --> Labels : enhancement

    --> Projects : Projet EnR4D

 Finally, "Submit new issue"

- The User Story will be added automatically on the rubrik "To Do" of the Github Project.
+The User Story will be automatically added on the rubrik "To Do" of the Github Project.